AdguardTeam/AdGuardDNSClient/doc/configuration.md

     ```

  *  <a href="#dns-bootstrap-timeout" id="dns-bootstrap-timeout" name="dns-bootstrap-timeout">`timeout`</a>:
-    The timeout for bootstrap DNS requests.
+    The timeout for bootstrap DNS requests as a human-readable duration.

     **Example:** `2s`.